tylercrews/gpt_card_analyzer/README.md

 Barebones necessities
 ✅ get program set up to make a query to either (one of) chatgpt or gemini
+* get program to set up to make a query via firebase_vertexai instead of the regular api (allows security, no storing key in app)
 * get program set up to write to a google sheets document
 * * get program set up to write to a second tab in a sheet
 * get program set up to allow program permission to access google sheet